The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Beneath the sea, pressure builds in slow, grinding spirals.

-Water and rock and heat compress into something mythic.
+Water and rock and heat compress into something almost mythic enough for you to understand why ancient civilizations used to think of volcanos as gods.
 When the trench finally sighs loud enough, the Pacific might heave.

-Tsunamis don’t always need drama.
-Sometimes, they come from the places that never break the surface.
+Tsunamis don’t always need drama, sometimes, they come from the places that never even break the surface.

 Submarine Eruptions off the Mariana Arc

-You can’t see the fire here.
-But it’s there, glowing like embers in the dark.
+You can’t see the fire here, but it’s there, glowing like embers after you try to put out your campfire.

 Beneath the Pacific east of the Philippines, the Mariana Arc (a stretch of underwater volcanoes and hydrothermal vents) has been active again.

-In July, satellite thermal data and hydroacoustic sensors detected multiple undersea eruptions near the Ahyi Seamount, a cone barely shy of breaching the waves.
+In July, satellite thermal data and hydroacoustic sensors (I think I spelled that right) detected multiple undersea eruptions near the Ahyi Seamount, a cone barely shy of breaching the waves.

 Plumes of volcanic gas twisted upward in silence, fertilizing the sea with minerals from the Earth’s belly.

-The fish grew fat.
-The water warmed like breath.
+The fish grew fat, and the water warmed like summer near the beach.

-Every island chain in the Pacific was once this: a whisper rising from fire.
+Every island chain in the Pacific was once this: a silence rising from fire.

 Atmospheric Gravity Waves from Eruptions

-When the Earth erupts, the sky does not sit idle.
+When the Earth erupts, the sky does not remain unmoved.

 High above volcanic blasts (like those from Indonesia, Russia, and even Kanlaon) satellites this month captured atmospheric gravity waves: invisible ripples in the upper atmosphere, radiating outward like sonic lace.

-These waves are the breath of the volcano, exhaled into the stratosphere.
+These waves are the breath of an exploding volcano, exhaled into the stratosphere.

 They travel faster than storm clouds, bending light, shifting weather, sometimes whispering to jet streams thousands of miles away.